Jared Goff Player Prop Bets for NFL Week 13 | Detroit vs. Minnesota 12/5/2021

 Season Stats

+- He's also carried the ball 13 times for 76 yards, averaging 6.9 yards per game.

-- The Lions have run 59.2% passing plays and 40.8% rushing plays this season.
-They rank 30th in the NFL in scoring.
+- The Lions have thrown the ball in 59.2% of their plays from scrimmage this year while running the ball 40.8% of the time.
+This offensive attack ranks 30th in the NFL in points scored.

-- Goff has thrown 36 passes in the red zone this season, 51.4% of his team's red zone plays.
+- Goff accounts for 51.4% of his team's red zone plays, with 36 of his 358 pass attempts coming from inside the opponent's 20-yard line.

 - Click over to SISportsbook and find the latest player props and odds for Goff's matchup with the Vikings.